Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 How we eat blueberries — and why it matters

 We source our blueberries from a Demeter farm via Crowdfarming.
 This means: We know where they come from.
 We know how they are grown.
-And we know when they are ripe — because we get them from farmers who know their berries.
+And we know when they are ripe — because we source them from farmers who know their berries.

 Our sister-in-law does it differently — she has frozen blueberries sent from the Baltics.
 Latvian wild blueberries.
 Very special ones.
 Frozen blueberries that are better than fresh supermarket blueberries — because they were harvested fully ripe and immediately frozen.
-Freezing preserves anthocyanins astonishingly well.
+Freezing preserves the anthocyanins remarkably well.
 Sometimes better than fresh produce transported for weeks.

 And then there were our two blueberry bushes in the garden.
 Unfortunately, they were mowed down.
-Things happen.
+Things just happen.

-What's really in a blueberry
+What's really in the blueberry

 ★ Anthocyanins — the blue treasure.
 The dark color of the blueberry is no coincidence.
 It comes from anthocyanins — the same secondary plant compounds we know from red onions and strawberries.
 But among all native fruits, the blueberry is the richest source of anthocyanins.